BradleyCodeU/bradleycodeu.github.io/_gdad/html/poetrywithemphasis.md

 Pick a poem that is appropriate for school.
 Suggested poets: Shel Silverstein, Maya Angelou, Dr. Seuss, Emily Dickenson, Edgar Allan Poe, Langston Hughes, Jack Prelutsky, Robert Frost, James Wright

-1) Your name MUST be in the HTML title
+1) Your name MUST be in the HTML title.
+The title must be in the head section.

 2) The name of the poem MUST be heading 1